TouK/nussknacker/docs/MigrationGuide.md

 * [#7187](https://github.com/TouK/nussknacker/pull/7187) JSON decoding in `request` source (request-response processing mode) and in `kafka` source (streaming processing mode): For small decimal numbers is used either `Integer` or `Long` (depending on number size) instead of `BigDecimal`.
-This change should be transparent in most cases as this value wes mostly used after `#CONV.toNumber()` invocation which still will return a `Number`.
+This change should be transparent in most cases as this value was mostly used after `#CONV.toNumber()` invocation which still will return a `Number`.

 ## In version 1.17.0